 How do military kids handle military deployments at different ages?

-A guide to prepare your child for deployment, by age:
+How to prepare your military kid for deployment, by age

 Babies and Infants:

 They may seem too young to understand anything about deployment, but they will notice the absence of a parent.
 They are also very aware of the stress levels in the parent who remains behind.
 So try to take care of yourself and keep as calm as possible.
 If your baby is born during the deployment, you may wonder how they will adjust to their deployed parent after Homecoming Day.
 You can take steps to prepare baby during the deployment by showing pictures of the deployed parent, and hanging them around the crib or swing.
 You can play videos so baby can hear his voice.
 You can get the baby used to their dad’s scent by laying the baby on one of his old T-shirts.
 They can also lay on cammies to get used to the texture of Dad’s uniform.
 Don’t be too disappointed if the baby doesn’t cooperate for a Skype call.
 It happens.
 Dad will just be happy to see the baby, and they will have plenty of time to get to know each other later.